sstelfox/stelfox.net/content/knowledge_base/linux/postfix.md

 Additional things to consider:

+* bogofilter
+* spambayes
+* spamprobe
-bogofilter spambayes spamprobe dspam
+* dspam

 ## DKIM

-There are two postfix DKIM milters available, opendkim, and dkim-milter.
+There are two postfix DKIM milters available, `opendkim`, and `dkim-milter`.
 The former is a fork of the latter, has fewer bugs, and is under a much tighter release schedule.

 ```